Swin Transformer for Fast MRI: Introduction

 With its superior ability in image reconstruction and synthesis as demonstrated in natural images, we could see transformers applied in MRI in many different ways.
 For synthesis, it has greatly enhanced cross-modality image synthesis (PET-to-MR by directional encoder~\citep{Shin2020}, T1-to-T2 by a pyramid structure~\citep{Zhang2021}, and MR-to-CT and T1/T2/PD by a novel aggregated residual transformer block~\citep{Dalmaz2021}).
 Variants of the transformer also enabled improved performance in reconstruction and super-resolution tasks.
 It was first applied on the reconstruction of brain MR imaging~\citep{Korkmaz2021_1}.
 Korkmaz et al.~\citep{Korkmaz2021_2} developed an unsupervised adversarial method to alleviate the scarce training sample populations.
 To further improve the quality of imaging, Feng et al.~\citep{Feng2021_1} enabled an end-to-end joint reconstruction and super-resolution.
 Feng et al.~\citep{Feng2021_2} further advanced the model for these dual tasks by incorporating the model with task-specific novel cross-attention modules.

 However, the shift from NLP tasks to CV tasks leads to challenges: (1) Difference in scale: visual elements (e.g., pixels) in CV tasks tend to vary substantially in scale unlike language elements (e.g., word tokens) in NLP tasks.
 (2) Higher resolution: the resolution of pixels in images (or frames) tend to be much higher than words in sentences.~\citep{Liu2021} Therefore, it is a trade-off for less computational complexity to limit the scale of self-attention in a local window, as Figure~\ref{fig:FIG_Overview}(A) and (B) shows. \textbf{S}hifted \textbf{win}dows (Swin) transformer~\citep{Liu2021} replaced the traditional multi-head self-attention (MSA) by the shifted windows based multi-head self-attention (W-MSA/SW-MSA).
+W-MSA and SW-MSA were alternatingly used in consecutive transformer layers, since if all attention operations are conducted in fixed windows, the cross-window relationship may be ignored.
 Based on the Swin transformer module, Liang et al.~\citep{Liang2021} proposed SwinIR for image restoration tasks.

-In this work, we introduced the SwinMR, a novel parallel imaging coupled Swin transformer based model for fast CS MRI reconstruction, as Figure~\ref{fig:FIG_Overview}(C) shows.
+In this work, we introduced the SwinMR, a novel parallel imaging coupled Swin transformer based model for fast CS-MRI reconstruction, as Figure~\ref{fig:FIG_Overview}(C) shows.
 The main contributions can be summarised as follows:

-\begin{itemize} \item[$\bullet$] A novel parallel imaging coupled Swin transformer-based model for fast MRI reconstruction was proposed, as Figure~\ref{fig:FIG_Overview}(C) shows. \item[$\bullet$] A novel multi-channel loss was proposed by using the sensitivity maps, which was proved to reserve more textures and details in the reconstruction results. \item[$\bullet$] A series of ablation studies and comparison experiments were conducted.
+\begin{itemize} \item[$\bullet$] A novel parallel imaging coupled Swin transformer-based model for fast MRI reconstruction was proposed, as Figure~\ref{fig:FIG_Overview}(C) shows. \item[$\bullet$] A novel multi-channel loss was proposed by using the sensitivity maps, which was proved to preserve more textures and details in the reconstruction results. \item[$\bullet$] A series of ablation studies and comparison experiments were conducted.
 Experimental studies using different undersampling trajectories with various noises were performed to validate the robustness of our proposed SwinMR. \item[$\bullet$] A downstream task experiment using a segmentation network was conducted.
 A pre-trained segmentation network was applied to test the segmentation score for reconstructed images. \end{itemize}